 Submit your film

-The SCAD Savannah Film Festival receives more than 2,000 film submissions annually for competition series.
+The SCAD Savannah Film Festival receives more than 2,500 film submissions annually for competition series.
 To submit a film for consideration or to learn more, visit FilmFreeway.

-To submit your film for consideration for the 2024 SCAD Savannah Film Festival, visit
+To submit your film for consideration, visit

-2023 dates and deadlines
+2025 dates and deadlines

 Submission period opens: Dec.
-1, 2022
+1, 2024

-Early bird deadline: April 28, 2023
+Early bird deadline: April 30, 2025

-Regular deadline: June 1, 2023
+Regular deadline: June 1, 2025

-Late deadline: June 15, 2023
+Late deadline: June 15, 2025

-Extended deadline: June 30, 2023
+Extended deadline: June 30, 2025

 Notification date: Sept.
-15, 2023
+15, 2025

 Competition categories